lambdaclass/stark_compass_explorer/README.md

 - **Support for Classes and Contracts**: Implement support for Classes and Contracts within the system.
 - **Optimize Trace Data Handling**: Eliminate the need to access the feeder gateway for trace data by either storing trace data internally or recording internal calls.
+- **Analytics**: Show statistics like TVL, historical data, plots, etc.

 ## Contributing

 We appreciate your interest in contributing to the Stark Compass Explorer!
 Your contributions can help make this project even better.

+PRs are more than welcome if you want to collaborate to the project.
+If you don't know how to implement a feature, you are still welcome to create an issue!

 ### Get in Touch